persvr/pintura/README.md

         }
     });

-We can then expose this data model through Pintura's HTTP REST interface by implementing the getDataModel function on the pintura module.
-This function is called for each HTTP
+We can then expose this data model through Pintura's HTTP REST by registering our models through the `pintura/jsgi/access` module.
+The module description contains more information on registering modules for different groups and users, but we can easily just register our model for use for everyone:
-request:

-	require("pintura/pintura").getDataModel = function(request){
-		return {
+	require("pintura/jsgi/access").registerModels({
 		Product: Product
-		};
-	};
+	});

 Our data model will then be available at the path of /Product/ such that we can make HTTP requests like GET /Product/2.